P79N6A/server/README.txt

 and a model allowing trivial "hash merge" into RAM without mapping/expansion/rewriting steps of JSON-LD (our predicate URIs are always fully expanded, no searching inside strings for base-URI prefixes etc)

-a fun exercise might be to hook our RDF-izers into the Non-RDF hooks in https://github.com/ruby-rdf/rdf-ldp

 REQUISITES (distro-specific names, yay. any platform that runs Ruby should work) Debian http://www.debian.org/ apt-get install ruby bundler libssl-dev libxml2-dev libxslt1-dev pkg-config python-pygments